apache/trafficserver-ingress-controller/README.md

 Use the following steps to install Prometheus and Grafana and use them to monitor the Apache Traffic Server statistics:

-1. Verify that you have built the docker image for traffic server exporter, if not, run `$ docker build -t tsexporter k8s/backend/trafficserver_exporter/`
-  - Builds the docker image for traffic server exporter
-2. `$ kubectl apply -f k8s/traffic-server/ats-stats.yaml`
+1. `$ kubectl apply -f k8s/traffic-server/ats-stats.yaml`
   - Creates a new service which connects to the ATS pod on port 9122.
 This service will be used by Prometheus to read the Apache Traffic Server stats.
-3. `$ kubectl apply -f k8s/configmaps/prometheus-configmap.yaml`
+2. `$ kubectl apply -f k8s/configmaps/prometheus-configmap.yaml`
   - Creates a new configmap which holds the configuration file for Prometheus.
 You can modify this configuration file to suit your needs.
 More about that can be read [here](https://prometheus.io/docs/prometheus/latest/configuration/configuration/)
-4. `$ kubectl apply -f k8s/traffic-server/prometheus-deployment.yaml`
+3. `$ kubectl apply -f k8s/traffic-server/prometheus-deployment.yaml`
   - Creates a new deployment consisting of Prometheus and Grafana.
 Also creates two new services to access prometheus and grafana.
-5. Open `192.168.x.x:30090` in your web browser to access Prometheus where `192.168.x.x` is the IP returned by the command: `$ minikube ip`
+4. Open `192.168.x.x:30090` in your web browser to access Prometheus where `192.168.x.x` is the IP returned by the command: `$ minikube ip`
-6. Open `192.168.x.x:30030` in your web browser to access the Grafana dashboard where `192.168.x.x` is the IP returned by the command: `$ minikube ip`.
+5. Open `192.168.x.x:30030` in your web browser to access the Grafana dashboard where `192.168.x.x` is the IP returned by the command: `$ minikube ip`.
 6. To use Prometheus as a datasource for Grafana, please read [this](https://prometheus.io/docs/visualization/grafana/#using).
 The URL on which Grafana can access Prometheus is `localhost:9090`